 –Italian Meringue is the second most stable, it’s made by combining boiling sugar with the egg whites while beating them.
 It is not difficult to make, although it’s always a little scary working with boiling sugar.

 I choose the Swiss meringue for a small batch of soufflés like this recipe.
 Boiling such a small amount of sugar for Italian meringue is ridiculously difficult, and a little bit unnecessary.
 If making a large batch of soufflés, I would use an Italian meringue, it will give the finished soufflé a slightly more delicate texture.
 But in the grand scheme of things, the difference in texture is so slight most normal humans won’t notice or care.
-So, unless you’re hosting a gaggle of highly critical Master Chefs, the Swiss Meringue is perfect.
+So, unless you’re hosting Gordon Ramsey and a gaggle of highly critical Master Chefs, the Swiss Meringue is perfect.

 I serve Fruit Soufflés dusted with powdered sugar, fresh berries, and whipped cream.

-- 1 Cup Raspberry Puree (Coulis), warm (recipe below)
+- 1 Cup Raspberry Puree (coulis) Warm

 - 6 Egg Whites